citizenship by investment

 With Portuguese residency, you and your family members gain access to the public healthcare system, and your children can register in the public education system, providing essential services for your family’s well-being.

-For qualifying Portugal D2 Visa applicants, the benefits of the Incentive for Scientific, Research and Innovation (NHR 2.0) are as follows:
+For qualifying Portugal D2 Visa applicants, the benefits of the new NHR Portugal 2024 are:

 • 20 percent flat tax rate on income acquired in Portugal

-• Possible tax exemptions on foreign-sourced income such as dividends, interest, capital gains and rent
+• Possible tax exemptions on foreign-sourced income such as dividends, interest, capital gains, and rent

 • Retain tax benefits for a 10-year-period

-NOTE: Pension tax exemptions do not apply under the Incentive for Scientific, Research and Innovation regime.
+NOTE: Pension tax exemptions do not apply under the Incentive for Scientific, Research, and Innovation regime.

-Required Documents for Portugal D2 Visa Application
+Portugal D2 Visa Requirements

 Application for the Portugal D2 Visa requires both business and personal documents.